 FloodTags is a social enterprise that analyses online media and user generated content for water management and food security.
-Data sources include online news articles, blogs, forums, Twitter, Facebook public pages, and user generated content such as SMS and user shared data from Apps.
+Data sources include online news articles, blogs, forums, Twitter, Facebook public pages, and we connect to messengers such as WhatsApp and Telegram.
 We analyse these sources by using a mix of artificial intelligence, natural language processing and combinations with external data sources, including satellite imagery.
 Applications comprise real-time and historic (trend) analysis for emergency flood response, water scarcity management, water conflict resolution, integrated water management, food security and other water- and development related applications.